Our Team

 GIULIA MARINO

-Ass.
-Professor of Cooperative Extension in Orchard Systems
+Professor of Cooperative Extension in Orchard Systems, Lab PI

 Dr. Marino completed her PhD at the University of Palermo, Italy, where she studied the physiology of alternate bearing in Pistacia vera L..
 Her first post doc experience, in Italy, focused on proximate sensing and plant-based cultivar-specific water management in olive.
 She also worked on autochthonous germplasm conservation and agronomic characterization.
 In 2016 she started a post doc at the University of California (Davis) aiming to understand pistachio water use dynamics under saline-sodic stresses.